 Watch Sarah’s story:

 Alexis Bruce, MMHI’s Marketing and Communications Coordinator, has been part of the team since 2018.
 After the traumatic birth of her youngest son, Alexis was diagnosed with postpartum-OCD and was a recipient of MMHI’s resources and support.
-Her experiences inspired a passion for advocacy and to help other moms affected by perinatal mood and anxiety disorders.
+Her experiences inspired a passion for advocacy and to help other moms affected by maternal mental health disorders.
 Alexis has a degree in English and an extensive writing background.
 She also has experience in leadership and customer experience.
 Outside of MMHI, Alexis is a busy wife and stay-at-home-mom to her two young boys and step-daughter.
 She lives in the beautiful lake country area and enjoys running, shopping and watching Bravo or HGTV whenever she gets a chance!

 Listen to Alexis’ story: